Vexed01/Vex-Cogs/docs/cogs/wol.rst

 See your added addresses.

-This will send your MAC addresses to current channel.
+This will send your MAC addresses to the current channel.

 .. _wol-command-wolset-remove: